 3. Check Inside

-All home appraisers want to know the condition and design of the home so that it can be compared against recent home sales in the surrounding communities.
-This means that you should expect every light switch and bathroom faucet to be tested, along with the rest of the house's appliances and features.
+A home appraiser wants to know the condition and design of the home so that it can be compared against recent home sales in the surrounding communities.
+This means that you should expect every light switch and bathroom faucet to be tested, along with the rest of the house’s appliances and features.

 4. Analyze the Home’s Layout

-Home appraisers have in-depth knowledge about the market.
+A home appraiser will have in-depth knowledge of the market.
 If certain layouts have proven less attractive to buyers due to functional issues, that may impact the amount the home is worth.
 For example, some homes may allow access to some rooms only from other rooms.
 That might not be a problem for you, but it could be for a potential buyer.
 Conversely, recent upgrades to the home could make it more attractive than comparable properties.